Storm Dudley: Eight areas of Wales to be hit by gales

 The A55 Britannia Bridge has a 30mph speed limit in north Wales because of strong winds.

-Western Power also reported a number of power cuts - 33 homes were without electricity on Wednesday morning in the Little Mill and Glascoed areas of Monmouthshire, but predicted to be restored around 06:30.
+Western Power also reported a number of power cuts - 33 homes were without electricity on Wednesday morning in the Little Mill and Glascoed areas of Monmouthshire, but it had been restored to most by 07:30.